mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

 `identifier` may seem complex, but it's actually simple.
 We just parse a sequence of characters where first character is a letter and the rest is several characters where every one of them can be either letter or number.
-Once we have parsed such string, we check if it's in list of reserved words, fail with informative message if it is, and return the result otherwise.
+Once we have parsed such a string, we check if it's in list of reserved words, fail with informative message if it is, and return the result otherwise.

 Note the use of `try` in `identifier`.
 This is necessary to backtrack to beginning of the identifier in cases when `fail` is evaluated.
 Otherwise